Move-in & Move-out

 Is dual occupancy allowed in Melbourne student housing?

-Yes, some studios or larger rooms allow dual occupancy, ideal for friends or couples.
-There may be an extra fee, so check with the provider before booking.
+Yes.
+Some studios or bigger rooms allow dual occupancy, perfect for couples or friends.
+Usually, there’s a small extra fee, check the policy before booking.

-Can I move in before my tenancy starts?
+Can I move in before my tenancy starts in Melbourne?

-Do student apartments have a minimum stay requirement?
+Do student apartments in Melbourne have a minimum stay requirement?